Many folks claim that TeeVee shows are entertainment. But in reality, they are a form of comfort food - virtual friends that you visit every week.

 So why did we all watch this drivel?
 Because we became comfortable with it.
 It fits like an old shoe and smells like an old blanket.
 It is warm and fuzzy and reassuring, and people need and want that.

-And once the show makes it past those wobbly first few episodes (M*A*S*H was on the verge of being cancelled, the first year) it takes on a life of its own.
-You can cheapen the show (getting rid of expensive outdoor and helicopter shots in favor of indoor sets and buses) and even get rid of actors (hiring similar actors in their place).
+And once the show makes it past those wobbly first few seasons (M*A*S*H was on the verge of being cancelled, the first year) it takes on a life of its own.
+You can cheapen the show (getting rid of expensive outdoor and helicopter shots in favor of indoor sets and an old bus) and even get rid of actors (hiring similar actors in their place).
 The audience won't mind, actually.

 And the shows all use the same or similar formats.
 Late night talk-shows all follow the same format - slavishly - and the "comfort" is in seeing the same face, over and over again.
 Johnny Carson was no late-night genius (I tend to agree with Wayne Newton that he came across as an acerbic, homophobic jerk, beneath his veneer of niceness) but we got used to him - and the tightly constructed format of his show.
 When competitors and successors popped up, they all copied the same format - house band, opening monologue, guest couch, film clips, guest performer, etc. - to the letter.

-Imitation is the sincerest form of television, as Fred Allen said.
+Imitation is the sincerest form of television, as Fred Allen once said.

 And yet, "more people get their news from ABC news than any other source" - and yet, people wonder how I can remain "informed" without watching "the nightly nooze".